berto/berto.com/marcel-proust-in-search-of-lost-time/index.md

 <details markdown=1><summary>Volume 3 - The Guermantes are Snobs</summary>

-Nota: The real Title is "The Guermantes Way" (EN).
+Note: The real Title is "The Guermantes Way" (EN).

 In the third volume, Marcel’s family moves to Paris.
 They now live in an apartment building.
 Marcel notices that the servants mimic the complaints and expressions used by the neighbors’ servants toward their employers.